pedrohenriquebr/design-patterns/README.md

 ## Overview

-This is a collection of design patterns that I'm learning from "Design Patterns Head First"
+This is a collection of design patterns that I'm learning from "Design Patterns Head First" and from [Refactoring Guru](https://refactoring.guru/)

 - [Creational](#creational)
 - [Structural](#structural)